posuch/zabbix-kubernetes-1/README.md

 * Create and apply deployment
   (adapt the configuration values for your environment)
   ```
+* Adapt values corresponding to your cluster setup, use ENV Variables defined in config_default.py
   vi kubernetes/deployment.yaml

   kubectl apply -f kubernetes/deployment.yaml
   ```
 * Check proper function